If you’re in a hurry and still want to grab the best break-in oil for a rebuilt engine, then we recommend the 5 Quarts Lucas Oil, confidently.

 No moly supplement and no additional additives are required for this break-in oil.
 This oil comes in a 5-quart jug and has high ZDDP (Zinc) levels, which are needed to guard flat tappet cams, lifters, and pushrods.

 This oil incorporates unique Lucas additives to guard against oxidation, decay, and dry starts when an engine remains idle for a long time.
 It is designed to offer excellent thermal stability in the event of overheating.

 Deposit Shield Technology is used in Lucas Break-in engine rebuilt oil.
-The manufacturer claims help against deposit and sludge forming while also providing outstanding protection for sensitive engine components.
+The manufacturer claims to help against deposit and sludge forming while also providing outstanding protection for sensitive engine components.

 Under heavy load and stop-and-go traffic, this oil protects against thermal breakdown when cleaning the engine and supportive cylinder head systems to reduce deposit formation.

 Lucas’s traditional offering, like the others on our list, meets or satisfies the warranty criteria of automakers that use API SN break-in oil.

 - For flat-tappet engines, petroleum oil offers the highest levels of zinc and phosphorus

 - Used to smash all motors of the Joe Gibbs Racings

 - Significant to power up the dyno, race one night or 400 miles on the streets

 - Compatible with race fuels of methanol and high octane